Kathy Maister's Start Cooking

 Cuban Sandwiches for Beginners

-posted in Main Dishes, Lunch, Recipes by Lisa Freeman
+posted in Lunch, Main Dishes, Recipes by Lisa Freeman

 Traditionally, these sandwiches contain roast pork, ham, Swiss cheese, a thinly sliced pickle, a dab of butter and mustard.
 On a traditional Cuban, there should not be any mayonnaise, tomatoes, onions, peppers or lettuce.
 They are served pressed and warm (kind of like a panini).